 This course is an introduction to the basic painting and color theory concepts used within the painting medium.
-This class will focus on the concepts of design, observational painting and printmaking techniques.
+This class will focus on the concepts of design and observational painting.
 Students will learn and apply a variety of color theory concepts within their work to create a strong composition.